sylk80/minesweep/notes.md

 :heavy_plus_sign: Steps should be available :x: :heavy_check_mark: :hammer_and_pick:

-:heavy_plus_sign: Bomb setting should be available
+:heavy_plus_sign: Bomb setting should be available :x: :heavy_check_mark:

 :heavy_plus_sign: Changes caused by step should work